Learn whether mechanical breakdown insurance is right for you and compare leading providers.

 What Does Mechanical Breakdown Insurance Cost?

-The cost of mechanical breakdown insurance for used cars depends on a variety of factors related to your vehicle and the provider with whom you choose to sign your contract.
+The cost of mechanical breakdown insurance coverage depends on a variety of factors related to your vehicle and the car insurance provider with whom you choose to sign your contract.

-Here is a list of some of the factors that will determine the cost of your MBI policy.
+Here is a list of some of the factors that will determine the pricing of your MBI policy.

 - Age of the vehicle